rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 __NOTE:__ The hook is executed twice when entering the barter screen or after transaction: the first time is for the player and the second time is for NPC.

 ```
-Critter arg0 - the critter doing the bartering (either dude_obj or inven_dude)
+Critter arg0 - The critter doing the bartering (either dude_obj or inven_dude)
-Critter arg1 - the critter being bartered with
+Critter arg1 - The critter being bartered with
-int     arg2 - the default value of the goods
+int     arg2 - The default value of the goods
-Critter arg3 - table of requested goods (being bought from NPC)
+Critter arg3 - Table of requested goods (being bought from NPC)
-int     arg4 - the number of actual caps in the barter stack (as opposed to goods)
+int     arg4 - The number of actual caps in the barter stack (as opposed to goods)
-int     arg5 - the value of all goods being traded before skill modifications
+int     arg5 - The value of all goods being traded before skill modifications
-Critter arg6 - table of offered goods (being sold to NPC)
+Critter arg6 - Table of offered goods (being sold to NPC)
-int     arg7 - the total cost of the goods offered by the player
+int     arg7 - The total cost of the goods offered by the player
 int     arg8 - 1 if the "offers" button was pressed (not for a party member), 0 otherwise
 int     arg9 - 1 if trading with a party member, 0 otherwise

-int     ret0 - the modified value of all of the goods (pass -1 if you just want to modify offered goods)
+int     ret0 - The modified value of all of the goods (pass -1 if you just want to modify offered goods)
-int     ret1 - the modified value of all offered goods
+int     ret1 - The modified value of all offered goods
 ```

 -------------------------------------------